singhsupriya2819/anonos/DeployDoc.md

 ## Preparations

 Before getting started with offer, you must fulfill below requirements:

-•	IAM permissions that must be assigned to an IAM role or IAM user used to deploy Data Embassy Offer

-•	You must have Key pair precreated in their AWS Account
+•	You must have Key pair precreated in your AWS Account, you might refer to ths link for key pair creation:

 •	You must have DNS zone and domain name registered in AWS

-•	Consider having the Product License key
+•	You must have the Product License key